Elakiya2904/WEEK-2/README.md

 # ⚡ Predicting Electric Vehicle (EV) Range and Building a Generative AI Chatbot

-## WEEK-2
+# WEEK-2

 ### 🤖  Model Creation and Training

-This week focuses on building and training a Machine Learning (ML) model that predicts the driving range of Electric Vehicles (EVs) using vehicle specifications, trip data, and environmental features.
-The goal is to create a reliable model that can later be integrated into the Generative AI chatbot for interactive range insights.
+This week focuses on the development and training of a Machine Learning (ML) model designed to predict the driving range of Electric Vehicles (EVs) using a combination of vehicle specifications, trip characteristics, and environmental factors.
+The objective is to construct a robust and accurate model that can subsequently be integrated into a Generative AI chatbot to provide interactive insights into vehicle range performance.
 ---

 ### 🧠 Selected Model: Random Forest Regressor